 It is Arsenal’s second match ever to be played under Highbury’s floodlights (the first during a September 19 match against Hapoel Tel Aviv).
-Under these powerful new lamps Arsenal would claim a 3-2 victory over Glasgow; conquest and stadium both immortalized in wide-format monochrome.
+Under these powerful new lamps, Arsenal would claim a 3-2 victory over Glasgow; conquest and stadium both immortalized in wide-format monochrome.

-This particular floodlights seemed to bring luck to Arsenal regardless of venue.
+These particular floodlights seemed to bring luck to Arsenal regardless of venue.
 In 1962 the lights were sold to Bohemian Football Club at a back-then cost of $24,500 and installed in Dublin’s Dalymount Park.
 The first competitive match the lights shone upon?
 Bohemian vs. Arsenal, with Arsenal claiming an 8-3 victory.

 Floodlighting in football dates as far back as 1878, when there were floodlit experimental matches at Bramall Lane, Sheffield during the dark winter afternoons.
-With no national grid, lights were powered by batteries and dynamoes, and were unreliable.
+With no national grid, lights were powered by batteries and dynamos and were unreliable.
 Lights were later be used by clubs such as Thames Ironworks, but they stopped the practice after joining the Southern League in 1888.

 Arsenal Stadium was a football stadium in Highbury, North London, which was previously the home ground of Arsenal Football Club between 6 September 1913 and 7 May 2006.
 It was mainly known as “Highbury” due to its location and was given the affectionate nickname of the “Home of Football” by the club.

 It was originally built in 1913 on the site of a local college’s recreation ground and was significantly redeveloped twice.
 The first reconstruction came in the 1930s from which the Art Deco East and West Stands date.